Sofic Mean Length: Applications to mean dimension

 \begin{theorem} Let $\Gamma$ be a countable sofic group, and let

 be a short exact sequence of compact metrizable abelian groups equipped with $\Gamma$-actions by continuous automorphisms such that the maps are $\Gamma$-equivariant.
 Then

 \end{theorem}

 Our second application concerns the possible values of the mean topological dimension for algebraic actions.
-It is known that for any countable amenable group with subgroups of arbitrary large finite index, the mean topological dimension of its continuous actions on compact metrizable spaces can take all values in $\Rb_{\ge 0}\cup \{+\infty\}$ \cite{LW, CK}.
+It is known that for any countable amenable group with subgroups of arbitrarily large finite index, the mean topological dimension of its continuous actions on compact metrizable spaces can take all values in $\Rb_{\ge 0}\cup \{+\infty\}$ \cite{LW, CK}.
 We shall show that this is not the case when one restricts to algebraic actions.

 For any discrete group $\Gamma$, denote by $\cH(\Gamma)$ the subgroup of $\Qb$ generated by $|H|^{-1}$ for $H$ ranging over all finite subgroups of $\Gamma$.
 The class of {\it elementary amenable groups} is the smallest class of groups containing all finite groups and abelian groups and being closed under taking subgroups, quotient groups, group extensions and directed unions \cite{Chou}.

-The following result is due to Linnell (see \cite[Theorem 1.5]{Linnell} and also \cite[Theorem 10.19]{Luck02}).
+\begin{notation} We denote by $\fC$ the smallest class of groups containing all free groups and being closed under directed unions and extensions with elementary amenable quotients. \end{notation}